shoprunback/documentation/source/includes/php/logs.md

 # Logs

-A lot of actions of the library are logged.
+Most actions of the library are logged.

 You can check all those logs in `/path/to/lib/shoprunback-php/logs`.